niess/goupil/docs/library/compton_process.rst

 .. py:method:: ComptonProcess.sample(energy, material, rng=None)

    This function generates random Compton collisions.
-The input photon `energy`, in MeV, can be a float or a numpy ndarray.
+The input photon `energy`, in MeV, can be a :external:py:class:`float` or a :external:py:class:`numpy.ndarray`.
 The target `material` must be an instance of :doc:`material_record`.
 The output is a tuple that contains the outgoing energy in MeV, the cosine of the scattering angle and the generation weight.
    It is also possible to provide a specific :doc:`random_stream` (`rng`) as an option.

    Examples
    ^^^^^^^^